-Dana Scott is a geographic information system developer with a background in application development for web and mobile platforms, GIS education, and indoor mapping.
+Dana is a geographic information system developer with a background in application development for web and mobile platforms, GIS education, and indoor mapping.

 Dana Scott is a geographic information system developer with a background in application development for web and mobile platforms, GIS education, and indoor mapping.
 Dana earned her Master of Science in Geospatial Technologies from the University of Washington.
 In addition, she holds a Bachelor degree in Environmental Science and in Business Administration and Management, also from UW.
 Dana taught “Introduction to GIS” at an undergraduate level at the University of Washington.